Ten powerful leadership courses

-Our ten leadership courses are summarized below.
-These courses have been developed so that they can be taken in any order provided 311 is taken first and 451 is taken last.
-However, a preferred order of courses looks like this:
+Our ten leadership courses have been developed so that they can be taken in any order, provided 311 is taken first and 451 is taken last.

 - Introduction to leadership: roles and power.
 Differentiation between leadership and management.